unparalleled-js/docs-1/api-mgmt/calling-apis.md

 # Calling APIs

 APIs that are exposed through the API Platform console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.
-The API manager must provide the Auth Token value to the client in order to call any endpoints in an API Collection.
+The API manager must provide the Auth Token or JWT token value to the client in order to call any endpoints in an API Collection.

 # Authorization Headers